ynx0/graph-store-documentation/2_sur_file_walkthrough.md

 `graph` is a `mop`, a map which maintains ordering on its keys based on a sorting function also known as an ordered map.
 A graph's keys are `atom`s representing a node's index fragment and whose values are `node`s, where entries are sorted by largest valued keys first, using `gth` as the sorting function.
 This is the fundamental data structure used in Graph Store.

-Here are some helpful wikipedia pages for more info on what this data type represents:
+Here are some helpful Wikipedia pages for more info on what this data type represents:
 - https://en.wikipedia.org/wiki/Graph_(abstract_data_type)
 - https://en.wikipedia.org/wiki/Graph_database#Background
 - https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)